ColinEberhardt/d3fc-technical-indicator/README.md

 *forceIndex*.**period**([*size*])

 Get/set the period of the exponential moving average calculation performed by the generator.
+Can be specified as a number, or as a function of the supplied array of data.
 Defaults to 13.

 *forceIndex*(*data*)